linode/docs/docs/applications/configuration-management/test-salt-locally-with-kitchen-salt/index.md

 ## Create a Sample .sls File

-For testing purposes we will create a Salt state file that installs NGINX and ensures that it is running.
+For testing purposes, create a Salt state file that installs NGINX and ensures that it is running.
 In a text editor, create an `nginx.sls` file in your working directory and add the following lines:

 {{< file "nginx.sls" yaml >}}
 nginx: